Bacon & Day (1)

 Show More Brands...

-(Will also consider trading this Huber VRB-75 for a Martin Andy Griffith D-18 guitar or Martin Johnny Cash D-35 guitar, or perhaps a Martin D-28/35 along with some cash, but not for another banjo).
+(Will also consider trading this Huber VRB-75 for a Martin Andy Griffith D-18 guitar or Martin Johnny Cash D-35 guitar, but not for another banjo).

 I am hesitant to do so, but I am selling my 2014 Huber VRB-75 which has been treated with extremely good care and is in near mint condition (no scratches or dings).
 This VRB-75 has the Huber Truetone professional sound and performance, with the renowned HR-30 tone ring and standard maple neck and mahogany resonator.
 I am the first and only owner.